jackTabsCode/asphalt/README.md

 -   Uses the Open Cloud API
 -   Supports uploading to groups
 -   Define existing uploaded assets, so all of your stuff can be referenced in one place
+-   Alpha bleeds images for crisp edges when scaled

 ## Installation